SERVE OUR CITY

 Each week in the foyer you’ll find cards with donation items that our local ministry partners need.
 Take a card, purchase the item, and drop it off in the metal bin.
 For more information, contact Lisa Feenstra at firstname.lastname@example.org or 503.699.2226.

-Prison Fellowship rains and equips Christian churches and communities to support the restoration of those affected by incarceration.
+Prison Fellowship trains and equips Christian churches and communities to support the restoration of those affected by incarceration.
 There are many opportunities to get involved, from leading Bible studies to mentoring inmates, both in prison and after their release.
-For more information, contact Corina Schmidt at email@example.com.
+For more information, contact Patti Froelich at firstname.lastname@example.org.

 There are a number of ways to welcome and reach out to refugees right here in our city: